 By trade, I’m a computer software developer and a husband, father and son.
 Outside of my family, my job was my purpose.
 I was the breadwinner and worked with some of the largest box-store companies to develop better technology workflows.

 But in 2014, I began to notice something was off.
 I could no longer remember the conversation I just had.
 My memory loss wasn’t the only decline.
 At this point, I started my journey to find out what was happening.

 I also started thinking about retiring because I could no longer intellectually do my job.
 The company I worked for was great and tried to find me a different role, but even the simplest of tasks became a struggle.
 I was worried I’d make a mistake, so my wife Kim and I decided it would be best for me to retire and focus on seeking a diagnosis.

 After 15 months, I was diagnosed with Alzheimer’s disease.
 Throughout my journey of searching for an answer, Alzheimer’s was never top of mind.
 The specialists I saw were brilliant, but they weren’t Alzheimer’s specialists.
 So for those 15 months, my family and I went through a process of elimination to find an accurate diagnosis.

-“I am not going to withdraw into the shadows,” Borghoff said.
-“I am going to journey through it.
-I am going to do whatever I can – for myself, for my family and for other people – to try and get through this disease as gracefully as I can.”
+At first, Kim and I cried.
+Alzheimer’s is a terminal disease.
+But as soon as my tears dried, I decided I would not withdraw into the shadows.
+I am going to, if not beat this, journey through it.
+I will do whatever I can for myself, my family and other people to try to get through this disease as gracefully as I can.

 Disclaimer: This content is provided for educational and informational purposes only and does not constitute providing medical advice or professional services.
 The information provided should not be used for diagnosing or treating a health problem or disease, and those seeking personal medical advice should consult with a licensed physician.
 Always seek the advice of your doctor or another qualified health provider regarding a medical condition.